 1. Select the 'Admin' cog in app.spidertracks.io

-2. Click 'Manage' on the organisations page, selecting the organisation you wish to add the KML to.
+2. Select the organisation that you would like to add the KML to.

 4. Click Add KML Layer.